Slope detection and toroidal 3-manifolds: Order-detection and gluing knot manifolds

-The second assertion of Theorem \ref{thm: results GL conjecture}(b) follows the next proposition.
+The second assertion of Theorem \ref{thm: results GL conjecture}(3)(b) follows the next proposition.

-\begin{proposition} Let $P(K)$ be a prime satellite knot where the pattern $P$ is braided of winding number $w$.
+\begin{proposition} Let $P(K)$ be a prime satellite link where the pattern $P$ is braided of winding number $w$.
 Then $\Sigma_n(P(K))$ admits a co-oriented taut foliation for each $n \ge 2$ which has a prime factor not dividing $w$. \end{proposition}

 \begin{proof} We continue to use the notation developed above.

 Without loss of generality we can suppose that $\Sigma_n(P(K))$ is a rational homology $3$-sphere.
 Then $V_n$ is a rational homology solid torus.